niteshkumar6263/Royal_Duel/README.md

 a live video call.
 Player 1 is assigned to the first user, and Player 2 to the next.
 The game synchronizes inputs instantly and streams peer-to-peer video to let players talk, taunt, and team up — all in one experience.

+## 🎉 Built for Fun & Connection

+Royal_Duel isn’t just a game — it’s a way to bond with **siblings, friends, and loved ones**.
+Whether you're miles apart or across the room, this game is designed for **pure fun and laughter**, letting players:
+- 🗣️ Chat while fighting
+- 😂 React in real time
+- 🤜 Have friendly battles
+- ❤️ Strengthen relationships through playful interaction

+Perfect for:
+- Casual gaming sessions
+- Online catch-ups

+---

 ## 🚀 Project Overview